ranguard/www-leo-cuckoo-org/root/cv/index.md

 manage all technical aspects and liaise with the other areas of the company; from design to commercial and content.

-I was still actively developing, creating a new system for the Escaperoutes site which included a generic shopping basket system.
+I was still actively developing, creating a new system for the EscapeRoutes.com site which included a generic shopping basket system.

 ### Emap Online - Technical Operations Manager
 ##### August 1999 -  April 2000